 The stay was so good because the rooms were so luxurious and comfortable.
 The bathroom had all kinds of special touches, like Shiseido bath products you actually enjoyed using and a heated mirror that meant it didn’t fog up while you were having a shower.
 When I think back to Tokyo, our stay at Hotel Century Southern Tower immediately springs to mind, it was the base for so many fun moments and a really comfortable, memorable stay.

-- Spicers Tamarind Retreat – Incredible individual bungalows that are bigger than my apartment in Brisbane!
+- Spicers Tamarind Retreat, Australia – Incredible individual bungalows that are bigger than my apartment in Brisbane!
 Everything about Tamarind Retreat was comfortable, luxurious and well thought out.
-From the under-floor heating in the bathroom and the cosy throw-rugs everywhere, to the open fireplace and ridiculously comfortable bed.
+From the under-floor heating in the bathroom and the cosy throw rugs everywhere to the open fireplace and ridiculously comfortable bed.
 I cannot wait to go back!

 What are your favourite hotels and resorts from your travels?
 Have you stayed somewhere that took your breath away or completely surpassed your expectations?
 Maybe you have a favourite spot, luxury or budget, that you can’t wait to visit again.
 I’d love to hear your favourite hotel and resort stays, please share in the comments below!